Our Team

 Paulette Jones

-Managing Director, Principal Environmental Scientist, Compliance Manager
+Managing Director, Senior Principal Environmental Scientist, Compliance Manager

 BSc, Grad Cert, Dip Man, FEIANZ, CEnvP